 Though taken about twenty years before VJ Day, this photo of the Boston Common shows, on the right, the Park Street subway kiosks where Charles Spataro sold newspapers.
 Near the ornate fountain on our left you can see a line of benches.
 It was on one of those benches where Spataro sat, waiting for his shift to begin on VJ Day, August 15, 1945, when a woman approached and asked him to watch her infant.

-Newsboy Charles Spataro, from his Boston Latin yearbook.
-Not for nothing, but Latin was a tough school, and this kid also worked.
-We were impressed.
+From his 1947 Boston Latin yearbook this is the newsboy Charles Spataro.
+(Not for nothing, but Latin was a tough school, and this kid also worked.
+We were impressed.)

 The August 22, 1945 Boston Record front page featured Nurse Barbara Dayson taking Little Mister Victory's weight.
 However, the caption was wrong.
 The baby would not be transferred into state care for another five days.
 This was just one of many reports in the two weeks after his abandonment that were either partly - or wholly - incorrect which would send us down several dead ends.